 Strengthening regional experiences on sustainable peatland management (ASEAN-REPEAT)

 Tropical peatlands are valuable ecosystems for animal and plant species, and are one of the most efficient types of natural land-based carbon sinks.
 However, peatland loss is increasing as a result of non-sustainable management and drainage.
-This project is financing successful approaches to sustainable peatland management and scaling these up regionally.
-The project is evaluating approaches in pilot areas in Indonesia and Malaysia in terms of their effectiveness and financial viability, and building on these results to develop specific financing schemes, business models and fiscal policy recommendations.
-The Association of Southeast Asian Nations (ASEAN) is being utilised to scale up the insights gained to the regional level and international negotiations.
-EU co-financing totalling EUR 14.6 million is being used to support regional programme management by ASEAN and implementation in ASEAN member countries.
+This project financed successful approaches to sustainable peatland management and scaled these up regionally.
+The approaches were evaluated in pilot areas in Indonesia and Malaysia regarding their effectiveness and financial viability, building on these results to develop specific financing schemes, business models and fiscal policy recommendations.
+The Association of Southeast Asian Nations (ASEAN) was utilised to scale up the insights gained to the regional level and international negotiations.
+EU co-financing totalling EUR 14.6 million was used to support regional programme management by ASEAN and implementation in ASEAN member countries.

 - Countries